 As we mentioned previously, nearly 50% of what a student learns in class is forgotten within the first twenty minutes and over 60% is forgotten after just one day.
 Reviewing your notes is just as important as taking good notes.
 Always review your notes within 24 hours.
 We also recommend editing your notes, if necessary.
 If something you wrote down doesn't make sense, make sure you correct or clarify it.
 Review all highlighting or underlined notes.
 You may even want to compare your notes with those taken by other classmates or members of your study group to make sure you captured all the important topics and concepts.

-Employ SQ3RIf concepts and topics being tested are based on text book material, or other reading assignments, employing the SQ3R reading method will improve understanding, recall and ultimately your test performance.
+If concepts and topics being tested are based on textbook material, or other reading assignments, employing the SQ3R reading method will improve understanding, recall and ultimately your test performance.
 SQ3R stands for Survey, Question, and Read, Recall, and Review (3Rs).

 Before you jump in and start reading your text, skim through each chapter to get a general idea of the main ideas and themes.
 Pay attention to chapter headings, introductions, subheadings, visual aids and summaries.
 Try to develop an idea of what the text is going to communicate.
 This will provide your reading direction and focus.